-Fandumb: The consistent belief that Ellis 'hates' superheroes - Often due to people looking at something like the Authority (when Ellis' run was much, much less severe than say, Mark Millar's) and getting the wrong impression entirely.
+Fandumb: The consistent belief that Ellis 'hates' superheroes.
+Often due to people looking at something like The Authority (when Ellis' run was much, much less severe than say, Mark Millar's) and getting the wrong impression entirely.
 Either that, or they confuse him with Garth Ennis.

 A column from Ellis shows that it's not that he hates superheroes, but rather that he never grew up with them the same way other comic fans did.
 Thus, his view on characters like Batman or Superman would mirror how a man would suddenly discover manga or pulp comics.

 See this very page for many repetitions of the idea that Planetary #8's John ConstantineExpy was transformed into Spider Jerusalem by Ellis.
-Word Of God is that Ellis' intent was to have the character turn from John Constantine into King Mob.
+Word of God is that Ellis' intent was to have the character turn from John Constantine into King Mob.
 It was Cassaday who decided to keep going and make him Spider.
 (Not that Ellis didn't enjoy the idea, but it wasn't his.)

-Knight in Sour Armor: His favoured protagonists tend to be world-weary and cynical chain-smokers living in Up to ElevenCrapsack Worlds who nevertheless possess rigid moral cores and a commitment to doing the right thing despite themselves.
+Knight in Sour Armor: His favored protagonists tend to be world-weary and cynical chain-smokers living in Up to ElevenCrapsack Worlds who nevertheless possess rigid moral cores and a commitment to doing the right thing despite themselves.

-Name's the Same: Ellis shares the exact same name with an Australian music artist who frequently works with Nick Cave.
+Name's the Same: Ellis shares the same name with an Australian music artist who frequently works with Nick Cave.
 It's gotten to the point that several times a year he posts and Twitters a message that usually goes along the lines of "Once again: I am NOT the Warren Ellis who plays with Nick Cave.
 I am a comic book writer."